-These jam drops remind me of my Nan, they were one of her good old favourites that she used to bake regularly.
-These are quick, easy and ooohhh so delicious!
+These jam drops remind me of my Nan; they were one of her good old favourites that she used to bake regularly.
+This jam drop recipe is quick, easy, and ooohhh so delicious!

 - Author: Katrina